 Cuenca and Its Colonial Splendor

 Cuenca’s large colonial historic center lies just a short distance from the airport.
 I’m always impressed by its wealth of colonial homes, their interior courtyards, thick adobe walls, and iron-railed terraces looking down onto the street.
 Residents and visitors alike enjoy the beautiful plazas, magnificent churches, and cobblestoned streets, whose first traffic pre-dated the arrival of the Incas.

 But expat retirees want more.
-Besides treasuring the city’s rich culture and colonial charm, they want to take advantage of a cost of living that’s among the lowest in Latin America…real estate prices that are unheard-of in a city with such a rich quality of life… an unbeatable retiree benefit package…and a thriving expat community surrounded by a warm and welcoming people who make you feel like you really belong.
+Besides treasuring the city’s rich culture and colonial charm, they want to take advantage of a cost of living that’s among the lowest in Latin America…real estate prices that are unheard-of in a city with such a rich quality of life… an unbeatable retiree benefit package…and a black porn thriving expat community surrounded by a warm and welcoming people who make you feel like you really belong.

 Despite the prosperity, property is still inexpensive.
 A brand-new, 1,161-square-foot pre-construction condo was selling for just US$79,500… and this was right on the river, in Cuenca’s best neighborhood.
 Or how about a two-bedroom, two-bath apartment, also on the river, for just US$44,000…or an old colonial-style home of 2,700 square feet—ready for renovation—for only US$88,000.
 For new construction, buyers can realize 15% to 20% savings by purchasing in the pre-construction or construction stages of the project.